 To be admitted to the Master of Philosophy program you will be required to have completed at least a three-year Australian degree or equivalent with a result of at least 70 per cent.

 Prospective research students first need to identify a potential research project and find an academic supervisor.

 Preferably, you should start looking for a supervisor around the beginning of the final semester of your Bachelor Degree.
 Talk to several academics as their ability to accept you as a student in their laboratory depends on many things – how many other students they have, what funding they have and whether they will be available for the whole year.

 Make sure to discuss potential projects with supervisors as they can be tailored to your interests and skills.
 At this point please contact the Associate Director HDR for JCSMR (email@example.com) and JCSMR PhD coordinator (firstname.lastname@example.org) with your choice of supervisor.

 Step 2: Academic supervisor

-Email your academic supervisor directly to enquire about projects and supervision.
+Email the supervisor whose researc projects interest you directly to enquire about projects and supervision.
 Your email should outline the reason(s) why you are attracted to their field of research, the type of research you would like to pursue and a summary of your academic qualifications and research experience.
 You may also submit a short research proposal however this is not mandatory at this point.

 The academic supervisor may contact you to discuss your research proposal and possibly other projects; or they may forward your email to other staff in the research school / centre.